Cartyoo/Cartyoo/README.md

-- 👋 Hi, I’m Cartyoo
+- 👋 Hi, I’m herberto (formally known as cartyoo)
-- 👀 I like coding and making Minecraft servers!
+- 👀 I like making MC Plugins and Servers
-- 🌱 I’m mainly coding in Java
+- 🌱 I am currently coding in Java (with some JS occasionally)
-- 📫 How to reach me Discord. herbert#6969
+- 📫 Discord: herbert__

 <!---
 Cartyoo/Cartyoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.